-The HTTPReply node extracts the identifier value from LocalEnvironment and sets up the reply so that it is sent to the specific client.
+The HTTPReply node extracts the identifier value from the LocalEnvironment tree and sets up the reply so that it is sent to the specific client.
 However, if you are using an HTTPReply node in a flow that does not have an HTTPInput node, and this field has been deleted or set incorrectly, message BIP3143S is issued.